MichaelUnknown/mkpoker/README.md

 ## Usage, building tests & examples

 This library comes with fully integrated dependency management via cmake and thus can be used easily on most platforms.
-The library is header only and doesn't need to be built, however you can build and run the tests and examples (see below).
+The library is header-only and doesn't need to be built, however you can build and run the tests and examples (see below).

 To take mkpoker as a dependency in your CMake Project, just [add CPM](https://github.com/TheLartians/CPM.cmake#adding-cpm) (you can also take a look at the `cmake` directory and the `CMakeLists.txt` in this repository) and include the following code in your `CMakeLists.txt`: